-Homeless or worried about becoming homeless?
+Homeless or worried about being homeless?

 If you are homeless or you are about to become homeless, within the next eight weeks (56 days), the first thing we recommend is you contact the Bristol City Homeless Crisis Team.

-You can call them on 0117 352 6800.
+You can call them on 0117 352 6800 (Mon to Fri, 9am to 4pm)

 They will take your details and arrange an assessment at the Citizen Service Point (CSP).
 It can take up to 48 hours to get an appointment, but they will aim to see you as soon as possible.

 If you urgently need a bed for the night and the Citizen Service Point is closed, see the list of night shelters or advice for people currently rough sleeping.
-(Source bristol.gov.uk)

 Bristols City Council will help find people that sleep rough somewhere warm to sleep, if: